 ]Pure Bearberry Extract for Skin Lightening is effective in treating sun-spots, age spots, and melasma.
 Derived from the Uva Ursi plant leaves, bearberry extract is a botanical skin lightener with the active agent arbutin.
 It can help your skin tone appear brighter while helping to get rid of dark blotches.
 (Photo credit By Sten Porse – Own work)

-Solomon’s Seal has a unique photocomposition.
+Solomon’s Seal has a unique photo composition.
 When studied under lab conditions, we will list only those that appear to aid in maintaining youthful, healthy skin: This fascinating plant is rich in steroidal saponins, polysaccharides, flavonoids, and allantoin is chronicled throughout its’ history of medicinal properties.
-Herbalists and Native Americans alike have written about how redness and discoloration of the skin due to environmental exposure is almost magically reduced and reversed using a tincture or steam distilled concentrate of the entire plant.
+Herbalists and Native Americans alike have written about how redness and discoloration of the skin due to environmental exposure are almost magically reduced and reversed using a tincture or steam distilled concentrate of the entire plant.

 “Licorice is also a natural skin lightening agent because its extract contains an active called Glabridin, which inhibits tyrosinase, the enzyme that causes pigmentation in response to sun exposure.”